 All non-minor household members who are not dependents must be on title when the property is purchased.
-Qualifying dependents must be designated on 2022 federal tax returns and, if not the adult households member's child by birth, must be designated to be a dependent per a court decree.
+Qualifying dependents must be designated on 2022 federal tax returns, and if not the adult household member's child by birth, must be designated to be a dependent per a court decree.
 Spouses may not be claimed as dependents, even if they do not have earnings from employment.
 Applicants must identify household members that will be living in the home at the time application is submitted.

 Sales Price: $360,000

 Make certain to read the Program eligibility requirements provided below

 BMR ownership must adhere to ownership restrictions and responsibilities.
 These restrictions are in place for a forty-five (45) year term, and commence on the date of purchase.
 Restrictions include:

 To learn more about BMR home ownership guidelines and restrictions click on this link.

 Upon securing first lender approval, BAAHA and the City will conduct a thorough review and analysis to determine the applicant’s Program eligibility.
 Information provided in the Lottery application will be verified.
 Program eligibility will be based on the applicant fulfilling and meeting the Program guidelines outlined above.
 For review and reconciliation purposes, households will be required to provide supporting documentation to BAAHA, including and not limited to copies of:

 All household members on title must complete a HUD approved homebuyer education course to purchase the Concord BMR unit.
 Visit the URL links listed below to access sources to complete your approved education requirements.
 We also encourage applicants to conduct your own search for HUD approved homebuyer education courses on the internet.
 Certificate of course completion is not a requirement to apply for the lottery, but is a requirement for purchase.